 For those commenters who voiced approval of the mandatory electronic registration proposal—praising the current functionality of eService, NCDCR comment at 2, and stating that the requirement “would substantially improve the speed, efficiency and economy of processing applications,” ASMP comment at 1-2—the benefits of electronic registration will of course remain available.

 The MPAA comments, however, challenged the initial proposed rule as premature and suggested an alternative whereby each deposit account holder would be charged an up-front $100 fee that would be held as a kind of security deposit.
 MPAA comment at 2.
 According to the MPAA proposal, if an applicant has insufficient funds in its deposit account to pay for a paper application, the Copyright Office should close the deposit account and use the security deposit to pay for returning the application to the applicant.
-The MPAA argued that rights-holders should not be denied the option of continuing to use paper applications because of the actions of “irresponsible” deposit account holders.
+The MPAA argued that rights-holders should not be Start Printed Page 62347denied the option of continuing to use paper applications because of the actions of “irresponsible” deposit account holders.
 See MPAA comment at 4.

 MPAA also expressed its skepticism of eService's reliability. “eService is relatively new and there continues to be some `bugs' in the system,” it stated.
 Specifically, “MPAA member companies have experienced difficulties in allowing multiple users to access the system at the same time, and there is a need for the new system to have a meaningful review capability, which would include true search functionality.”
 MPAA comment at 3.
 MPAA's comment dates from August 2009, and since then the Office has significantly improved eService's capabilities.